-This model by Kolcraft is a great budget stroller that can take on all kinds of terrain and weighs in at just 12 lb.
+This JPMA-certified stroller by Kolcraft is a great budget stroller that can take on all kinds of terrain and weighs in at just 12 lb.

-Aside from being light, easy to maneuver, and featuring a nimble design, this stroller has lots of great features.
+Aside from being light and easy to maneuver, this stroller has a nimble design and lots of great features.

-The seat reclines to multiple positions (including a deep recline—perfect for napping), and the 5-point safety harness will keep your child seated safely.
+The seat reclines to multiple positions (including a deep recline—perfect for napping), and the 5-point safety harness will keep your child seated safely, even over rough ground.

-It's also got a large basket for carrying all of your belongings, and a parent tray with 2 cup holders and extra storage for smaller items, like cell phones and sunglasses.
+It's also got an extremely roomy basket for carrying all of your belongings, and a parent tray with 2 cup holders and extra storage for smaller items, like cell phones and sunglasses.

 For the price, you don't get a ton of bells and whistles, but if you're looking for something simple, inexpensive, reliable and easy to get around with, the Kolcraft Cloud is your stroller.

-This is another great low-cost model, if you're looking for something with all the necessary features but which doesn't break the bank.
+This is another great low-cost model, if you're looking for something with all the necessary features but which won't break the bank.